nivela-tech/portfolio-tracker-backend/RAILWAY_DEPLOYMENT.md

 - `PGUSER`: Database username

 Application configuration:
-- `FRONTEND_URL`: The URL of the frontend application for CORS configuration
+- `FRONTEND_URL`: The URL of the frontend application (https://firefolio.up.railway.app) for CORS configuration
 - `PORT`: The port the application should run on (provided by Railway)
+- `GOOGLE_CLIENT_ID`: The client ID for Google OAuth2 authentication
+- `GOOGLE_CLIENT_SECRET`: The client secret for Google OAuth2 authentication
+- `SPRING_PROFILES_ACTIVE`: Should be set to `prod` for production deployment

 ### Database Migration